 Keep your prepping under the radar!
 In other words, shut up about it!
 Don’t go telling every neighbor who walks their dog past your house what you have going on in there.
 Don’t tell every friend.
-Hell, be very selective in which family members you tell.
+Be very selective in which family members you tell.
 Loose lips sink ships…

 If you go out and talk the way they talk, ask the same questions they ask, and act the way they act, they will be far less likely to suspect you have your prepping ducks in a row.